Understanding Usecase Diagram

 Understanding SOLID Principles

+Your browser does not support the audio element.
 Introduction: The SOLID principles are a cornerstone for designing robust, maintainable, and scalable systems.
 These principles, introduced by Robert C. Martin, provide a foundation for good software design.
 In this article, we’ll break down each principle with examples, making it easy for beginners to grasp these essential concepts.
-1. Single Responsibility Principle (SRP): The Single Responsibility Principle states that a class should have only one reason to change, meaning it should have only one job....
+1. Single Responsibility Principle (SRP): The Single Responsibility Principle states that a class should have only one reason to change, meaning it should have only one job.
+This principle helps in reducing the complexity of the code by limiting the impact of changes. ...